lndhub-admin/lndhub-admin/README.md

 ### LndHub Admin is a Node.js Lightning Network Toolbox

-Using LndHub's accounting for user wallets.
+Using LndHub's accounting for account(wallet(users)).

 - Collect HowTo's and Snippets
 - Code Repo fo Admin Extension Components
 - Documetation "Best Practices" and Deploy for production

-There is a /LndHub/extensions folder where one can extend LndHub and run in same memory area, and there is /LndHub-Extensions that would live outside of the LndHub folder (for babel build reasons) invocated in its own memory area while sharing the Redis DB and use API calls with LndHub core.
+There is a /LndHub/extensions folder where one can extend LndHub and run in same memory area, and there is /LndHub-Extensions that lives outside of the LndHub folder (for babel build reasons) invocated in its own memory area while sharing the Redis DB and use API calls to LndHub-Admin core.

  ![LndHub Admin Toolbox](/media/LNHAT-ROUND.jpg)